taking a nap outside a gurudwara in Delhi

 Is it your first time in Delhi?
 Travelling to Delhi for the first time is an unforgettable experience.
-Most visitors find India’s capital city overwhelming, just like I did when I arrived for the first time.
+Most visitors find India’s capital city overwhelming, I certainly did when I arrived for the first time.
 But Delhi is a fascinating city with so much history and culture, you will be captivated if you give it a chance.
 I live in Delhi and this is my best advice for first time visitors.

 Travel Tips for First Time Visitors in Delhi